evkx/evkx.github.io/content/models/kia/ev3/ev3_long_range/_index.md

 ## Performance

 The Kia EV3 Long Range offers modest performance with a maximum power of 150 kW (204 hp / 201 bhp) and a total torque of 283 Nm (209 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.5 seconds and has a top speed of170 km/h (106 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.5 seconds and has a top speed of 170 km/h (106 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging